-The Career and Professional Development Center conducts Drop-In Résumé Review Sessions every Tuesday and Wednesday during the Fall and Spring semesters from 4:00-6:30 p.m. in Pratt 302 - no appointment necessary!
+The Career and Professional Development Center conducts Drop-In Hours every Tuesday and Wednesday during the Fall and Spring semesters from 4:00-6:30 p.m. in Pratt 302 - no appointment necessary!
 Trained career counselors will be available to critique your résumé and answer quick questions.
 Drop-in hours begin two weeks after the semester has started and end the last week of classes before finals.

 Please Note: If you wish to schedule an appointment to have your résumé reviewed, rather than use a Drop-In Resume Review session, please send your resume to firstname.lastname@example.org at least two business days in advance to facilitate the review process.

 When preparing your résumé, it is important to remember that the purpose of a résumé is to get you an interview.
 In the thirty seconds your résumé will be looked over, you must convince a prospective employer that you deserve an interview.
 Therefore, do not attempt to present an autobiography of yourself.
 Focus on your accomplishments and the skills that you have acquired and what you have to offer a particular company for the future.

 To begin your résumé, make a detailed list of all of your experiences.
 Segment these experiences into categories such as: